SartMa/inji-offline-verify/apps/worker-pwa/README.md

 ### 1. Authentication & cache priming

 - `SignIn.tsx` collects org, username, and password, then invokes `login()` from the shared auth package.
-- On success, the backend responds with organization metadata; `buildServerCacheBundle()` gathers public keys and JSON-LD contexts.
+- On success, the backend responds with organization metadata; `buildServerCacheBundle()` gathers public keys, JSON-LD contexts, and revoked VCs from server endpoints.
+- `WorkerCacheService` acts as a bridge to the SDK's cache management system:
-- `WorkerCacheService.primeFromServer()` writes keys into the SDK-managed IndexedDB stores (`public_keys`, `contexts`) to unlock offline verification.
+  - Calls `SDKCacheManager.primeFromServer()` from `@mosip/react-inji-verify-sdk` to populate the SDK's IndexedDB stores
+  - Manages SDK cache operations including `public_keys`, `contexts`, and `revoked_vcs` stores
+  - The SDK maintains its own IndexedDB database separate from worker application data
 - `AuthContext` persists the session token and exposes `isAuthenticated`, `isLoading`, and `signIn/signOut` hooks across the app.

 ### 2. Offline verification flow

-- Dashboard entry points (`VerificationActions.tsx`, `QRVerificationWrapper.tsx`) call into the `@mosip/react-inji-verify-sdk`.
+- `VerificationActions.tsx` provides the main verification entry points with scan and upload cards.
+- User interactions launch `QRScannerModal` or `FileUploadModal`, which internally use the `QRCodeVerification` component from `@mosip/react-inji-verify-sdk`.
-- The SDK uses the primed **document loader** and **DID resolver** to resolve contexts and keys from IndexedDB before attempting the network.
+- The SDK's verification engine uses the primed **document loader** and **DID resolver** to resolve contexts and keys from its IndexedDB stores before attempting network fallback.
-- Verification results (success/failure plus metadata) are returned to the UI and pushed to local persistence.
+- Verification results (success/failure plus metadata) are returned to the UI and pushed to worker application's local persistence via `VCStorageContext`.

+### 3. Automatic cache synchronization

+- `CacheSyncService` runs continuous background synchronization every **90 seconds** when online:
+  - Fetches updated organization data (public keys, JSON-LD contexts, revoked VCs) from server endpoints
+  - Detects changes and updates the SDK cache automatically via `WorkerCacheService.primeFromServer()`
+  - Ensures offline verification always uses the latest cryptographic material and revocation lists
+  - Triggers on network recovery, periodic intervals, and manual sync requests
+- This keeps the SDK's IndexedDB stores fresh with organizational updates without user intervention.

-### 3. Local logging & synchronization
+### 4. Local logging & synchronization

 - `VCStorageContext` is the source of truth for verification logs.
-It writes to IndexedDB through `dbService.ts` and exposes helpers like `storeVerificationResult`, `syncToServer`, and `getUnsyncedVerifications`.
+It writes to worker's IndexedDB through `dbService.ts` and exposes helpers like `storeVerificationResult`, `syncToServer`, and `getUnsyncedVerifications`.
 - Metrics for verification and storage duration are tracked on-device for performance trendlines and displayed in the dashboard.
 - Sync triggers fire on three channels:
   - browser `online` event,